-This project seeks to improve capacity of selected African countries to meet pesticide-related export requirements based on international (Codex) standards through extensive capacity building in both the field and laboratory.
+This project aimed to improve capacity of selected African countries to meet pesticide-related export requirements based on international (Codex) standards through extensive capacity building in both the field and laboratory.

-The project will establish training programmes and develop capacity of national residue study teams to conduct supervised residue trials.
-The programme will focus on training in both the field and laboratory and will be based on the principles of Good Laboratory Practices (GLPs).
-Upon completion of this project, study teams (laboratory, field trial experts, others) will have the ability to conduct new residue studies as part of national pesticide registration processes.
+The project established training programmes and developed capacity of national residue study teams to conduct supervised residue trials.
+The programme focused on training in both the field and laboratory based on the principles of Good Laboratory Practices (GLPs).
+Upon completion of this project, study teams (laboratory, field trial experts, others) had improved their ability to conduct new residue studies as part of national pesticide registration processes.

 Increased participation of African countries in setting Codex MRLs